Technische Universität Ilmenau: Research

+Rankings

+In the Times Higher Education World University Rankings of 2024, the university is placed at 1001-1200 globally and 49th within the country.

-National and International Networking
+National and international networking

-The Technische Universität Ilmenau is an active partner in the scientific-technological just as economic promotion of the Ilmenau Technological Development Area.
-In addition to this, it seeks to gain wide reputation on both a national and international scale.
+The Technische Universität Ilmenau is an active partner in the scientific-technological and economic promotion of the Ilmenau Technological Development Area.
+In addition to this, it seeks to gain a wider reputation on both a national and international scale.
 Considering educational export as one its main tasks, the university supports the international exchange of its students and collaborators on the basis of programmes set up for this purpose.

-The Technische Universität Ilmenau strives to increase the number of foreign students and, therefore, promotes the cultural education as an important aspect of an ever increasing international competence requested.
+The Technische Universität Ilmenau strives to increase the number of foreign students and therefore promotes the cultural education as an important aspect of an ever increasing international competence requested.

 Every two years the Initiative Solidarische Welt Ilmenau e.V. hosts ISWI (International Student Week Ilmenau) at the TU Ilmenau.
-It is an International Conference for students from all around the world.
+It is an international conference for students from all around the world.
 It aims to foster tolerance, understanding among nations and an international attitude.
-The TU Ilmenau runs we4you, which is an organization to help and welcome the international students in Ilmenau.
+The TU Ilmenau runs we4you, which is an organization to help and welcome international students in Ilmenau.